 When entering the job market, always remember that accepting a position is not a once-in-a-lifetime decision.
 If your interests grow and change, you can always shift gears.
+You always have the chance to skill up by skilling up.
+Testing.org is a great resource for test prep - specifically new skills like PMP exam, or new careers like the real estate sales exam or Series 63 financial advisor exam.
 Find something you want to do and then lay out the steps to get there.
 Some of the best jobs out there have nothing to do with traditional employment paths.
 Don't be afraid to go after what you want, and remember that there are jobs out there that can pay the bills in virtually any field.
 Work with a staffing agency to find the right fit.

 Sophie Turner works as a careers consultant within the education sector.
 Mostly working with university students now, she is keen to encourage everyone that the right job is out there waiting for them.
 Her career articles can be seen on education, employment and business sites.